List of M jak miłość characters: Banach family

 Krzysztof Banach (January Brunov) is a patriarch of Banach family.

 Krystyna Popławska (Dorota Chotecka-Pazura) is a divorced wife of Krzysztof Banach.
 In her youth, she worked as a prostitute.
 The she married Krzysztof Banach, and they had two children: Liliana and Kamil.
 It was later revealed that Liliana's biological father was Jacek Kotowski.
 Krzysztof Banach used a domestic violence against his wife and children and Krystyna decided to divorce him.
 Krystyna now works at Artur Rogowski's medical clinic as a cleaning lady.
 In 2022 she got engaged to Stanisław Popławski.
 They married on 8 November 2022.

 Liliana Mostowiak, born Banach (Monika Mielnicka) is a daughter of Jacek Kotowski and Krystyna Banach and legal daughter of Krzysztof Banach.
 She was a classmate of Mateusz Mostowiak and lived with her family in Lipnica.
 Her father used a domestic violence.
 In late 2019 she was raped by Daniel and fell pregnant.
 Mateusz Mostowiak decided to take care of her and raise her child as his own.
 In March 2020 Liliana miscarried.
-She married Mostowiak on April 21, 2020.
+She married Mostowiak on 21 April 2020.
 In January 2021 she learnt that her biological father was Jacek Kotowski.
 Liliana had a romance with Australian Ethan Anderson, who is fifteen years her senior and has a daughter.
 She left Mateusz and decided to divorce him and to marry her new partner.
 On 30 May 2022 Liliana came back to Grabina to live with her mother; she told that Anderson had beat her and left her for another woman.
 She and Mateusz divorced on 8 November 2022.

 Kamil Banach is a second child and first son of Krzysztof Banach and his wife, Krystyna Banach.
 He lives in Lipnica.

 Budzyński family

 Tadeusz Budzyński was a brother of Wanda Budzyńska.
 He was born in 1929 and died in 2012.
-She met Irena Malanowska, a woman whom he loved in his youth, and moved with her to Cracow.
+She met Irena Malanowska, a woman whom he loved in his youth, and moved with her to Kraków.

 Wanda Budzyńska (Maria Rybarczyk) is a mother of Andrzej Budzyński.
 She was born in 1956.
 Wanda has one brother, Tadeusz Budzyński.
 She is a lawyer and a judge.
 She was dating Jerzy Kolęda (2014-2015).

 Andrzej Budzyński (Krystian Wieczorek) is an only child of Wanda Budzyńska and her unnamed husband.
-He was born on November 17, 1973.
+He was born on 17 November 1973.
 In 2003 he had a son, Piotr Bielak, with his married lover, Edyta Bielak.
 He hasn't known about him and met him later.
 Piotr was raised as a son of Edyta's husband.
-Andrzej married Marta Wojciechowska on January 16, 2012, and became a stepfather to her two children.
+Andrzej married Marta Wojciechowska on 16 January 2012, and became a stepfather to her two children.
 They divorced in May 2017 after Marta moved to Colombia.
-He then started dating Magdalena Marszałek and they married on January 7, 2020.
+He then started dating Magdalena Marszałek and they married on 7 January 2020.
 Andrzej is a stepfather to Magdalena's son, Maciej Chodakowski.
 Julia Malicka, with whom Andrzej had a romance in 2022, is claiming, that she's expecting his child.
 That news led to the break of his marriage to Magda.